 In some ways, the CER Fellows Program resembles other undergraduate research grants: the best proposals will be for projects that are well-articulated, intellectually significant, and feasible within the resources and time frame available to the student.
 At the same time, community-engaged research projects differ from other research undertaken by Bates students: they contribute not only to scholarly knowledge but also to the solving of public problems, the meeting of public goals, or the enriching of public culture, as defined in mutual dialogue with public partners.
 The strongest proposals for CER Fellowships will be for projects that offer such community benefit and are grounded in a process of community partnership.

 What Are the Benefits and Expectations of Being a CER Fellow?

 CER Fellows will receive a stipend of $400 for the Winter semester.
-Equally important, they join a community of support by participating in a non-credit Fellows’ Seminar, led by Darby Ray, Harward Center Director and Professor of Civic Engagement, and Sam Boss, Associate Director of Community-Engaged Learning and Research.
+Equally important, they join a community of support by participating in a non-credit Fellows’ Seminar, led by Darby Ray, Harward Center Director and Professor of Civic Engagement, and Morgan Kinney, Associate Director of Community-Engaged Learning and Research.
 The bi-weekly seminar (ungraded) will expose students to the history, methods, and ethics of community-engaged research across different disciplines, engage them in thinking about the distinctive values and challenges of community-engaged research, and offer them an interdisciplinary peer community for trouble-shooting and sharing their work.